code4recovery/spec/README.md

 `feedback_url` is an optional string URL that can be used to provide feedback about the meeting.
 These could be local links, eg `/feedback?meeting=meeting-slug-1`, remote links, eg `https://typeform.com/to/23904203?meeting=meeting-slug-1`, or email links, eg `mailto:webservant@domain.org?subject=meeting-slug-1`.

-`entity` is an optional object describing the service entity responsible for the listing.
+`entity` is the name of the service entity responsible for the listing. entity info is optional, but `entity` is required if any of the other entity fields are present.

-- `name` is the name of the service entity responsible for the listing.
+`entity_feedback_emails` an array of feedback addresses for the service entity responsible for the listing.

-- `url` is the URL of the service entity responsible for the listing.
+`entity_location` is a human-readable physical description of the service area of the entity, eg `Whatcom County, Washington`.

-- `emails` an array of feedback addresses for the service entity responsible for the listing.
+`entity_logo` is the URL of the logo of the service entity responsible for the listing. should begin with `https://`. ideally the image this points to is a vector-based SVG so it can be scaled to any size.
+Additionally, the image should be square, and have a transparent background.
+Finally, colors should be specified using `currentColor` so that they can adapt to the color mode (light, dark) of the app.

-- `phone` is the phone number of the service entity responsible for the listing.
+`entity_phone` is the phone number of the service entity responsible for the listing.
+Should be in the format `+1-123-456-7890` and start with country code for international dialing.

-- `location` is a human-readable physical description of the service area of the entity.
+`entity_url` is the URL of the website homepage of the service entity responsible for the listing. should begin with `https://`

 ## Common Questions & Concerns